 Hydrogen bonds are strongest when the electrostatic interaction of the participant atoms is maximized, as shown in the above figure.
 This directionality is responsible for the geometric structure of hydrogen-bonded molecules into crystals.

-Hydrogen bonds also form between an electronegative atom and a hydrogen atom covalently bonded to another electronegative atom, be it the same or different.
+Hydrogen bonds do not only occur in water.
+They also form between an electronegative atom and a hydrogen atom covalently bonded to another electronegative atom, be it the same or different.

 Hydrogen bonds are much weaker than covalent bonds, typically on the order of a twentieth.
 But when there are many of them, their combined strength can be great indeed.
-A striking example is DNA, in which the opposing strands are held together by hydrogen bonds between the bases.
+A striking example is DNA, in which the opposing strands are held together by hydrogen bonds between the bases, as in the preceding figure.
 But more on that later.

 Ionization, hydrophobic and hydrophilic molecules